The ORGN is fully functioning.

 This GPS network consists of GPS Continuously Operating Reference Stations (CORS) that provide real-time kinematic (RTK) correctors

 to field GPS users over the internet.
 GPS users that are properly equipped to take advantage of these correctors can survey in the field to the one centimeter horizontal accuracy level in real-time.
 RINEX files

 Currently GPS corrector coverage by the ORGN consists of several sub-networks, or clusters of stations in Oregon.
 Each sub-network consists of GPS stations spaced at 70 km, more or less.

 The Oregon Real-time GPS Network is operated and controlled by ODOT using specialized GPS network software (Leica GNSS Spider) running on servers at the Oregon Department of Transportation in Salem.
 The GPS network software is used to configure and monitor the quality of data from the reference stations, compute GPS correctors, and then provide GPS correctors to field GPS users.
 Correctors will be provided in real-time via internet connectivity.
 GPS data from reference stations will also be archived and available on-line in RINEX file format for users that need to post-process their field GPS data.

 The ODOT Geometronics has partnered with other state and local government agencies, as well as educational institutions and private industry, to develop the ORGN.
 Our partners have contributed some of the facilities and GPS equipment for the ORGN.
 In turn, ODOT Geometronics has purchased and is operating the GPS network software that controls the network of CORS stations from central computers.
-The ODOT Geometronics Unit and ODOT regions also have provided station sites and GPS sensors for the ORGN.
+The ODOT Geometronics Unit and ODOT regions have also provided many station sites and installed many GPS sensors for the ORGN.